lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 </div>

 There are three main components of this project.
-First, we'll have to find the upcoming transit departure times.
-Next, we need to be able to take these departure times and render them as an 8-bit PNG image.
+First, we'll have to find the upcoming transit arrival times.
+Next, we need to be able to take these arrival times and render them as an 8-bit PNG image.
 Finally (and probably the simplest) is an HTTP server which can return the generated PNG image data.

 # Getting the Data

-Let's start by making sure we can pull the upcoming transit departure times from 511.org and write them out to the console.
+Let's start by making sure we can pull the upcoming transit arrival times from 511.org and write them out to the console.
 We'll start by making a new project with `cargo new` and defining our dependencies.